 As educational researchers have conducted more experiments, so they have learned more about the challenges involved.
 We now know more about artefactual variation in Cohen's d effect sizes (Cheung & Slavin, 2016; Ost et al., 2017; Wolf & Harkbatkin, 2023).
 Partly as a result of this, typical effect sizes in experiments run by the NCEE and EEF have turned out to be much smaller than was suggested by prior empirical research (see Kraft, 2020).
 It has proven difficult to increase the precision of experiments in response (Spybrook et al., 2016).
-As a result, many experiments are uninformative, in the technical sense that findings are consistent with the intervention being either effective or ineffective (Lortie-Forgues & Inglis, 2019).
-Even those that initially appear to show promising results substantially exaggerate the true effect size (Sims et al., 2022).
+As a result, many experiments are uninformative, in the technical sense that findings are consistent with the intervention being either effective or ineffective (Lortie-Forgues & Inglis, 2019) (that said, we acknowledge that such studies taken as a whole are often informative in the broader sense of this term and, to avoid confusion with this broader concept, we use 'statistically (un)informative' throughout this paper).
+Furthermore, even those that initially appear to show promising results substantially exaggerate the true effect size (Sims et al., 2022).
 Moreover, there appears to be substantial heterogeneity in effect sizes across settings, meaning that 'what works' in one school may not work in another (Bloom et al., 2017).
 In short, all is not well in experimental education research.

 This paper takes stock of what we have learned and reconsiders why, how and when education researchers should conduct experiments.
 In the first section, we develop a simple framework distinguishing two broad goals (the why) of experimental research and the methodological choices (the how) that would support each of these goals.
 In the second section, we look at how educational experiments are conducted in practice and evaluate how well they address these two broad goals.
 In the final section, we use our framework to synthesise what we have learned about experimental research over the last 20 years.
-This allows us to clarify when educational experiments should (or should not) be conducted, as well as provide recommendations as to how researchers should go about conducting experiments to make them more informative.
+This allows us to clarify when educational experiments should (or should not) be conducted, as well as provide recommendations as to how researchers should go about conducting experiments to make them more statistically informative.